bthate/oblx/README.rst

 **DESCRIPTION**

+``OBLX`` is a python3 IRC, it can connect to IRC, fetch and display RSS feeds, take todo notes, keep a shopping list and log text.
+You can also copy/paste the service file and run it under systemd for 24/7 presence in a IRC channel.

 ``OBLX`` has all you need to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, deferred exception handling to not crash